michaelosheaa/bayes-for-consulting/README.md

 # bayes-for-consulting
-Builds Bookdown for my text "A structured Bayesian workflow for program evaluation and management consulting"
+Builds Bookdown for my text "An introduction to Bayes, generative thinking, and a structured Bayesian workflow for management consulting"